pgerv12/streamsx.documentation/docs/beamrunner/release/1.2.0/objstor.md

 - Streaming Analytics.
 For more information, see [Creating a Streaming Analytics service on IBM Cloud](../../beamrunner-2b-sas/#creating-a-streaming-analytics-service-on-bluemix).
 - Cloud Object Storage.
    - Create the service if you don't already have one.
-For more information, see [Creating the Object Storage OpenStack Swift for Bluemix service](../io/#creating-the-object-storage-openstack-swift-for-bluemix-service).
+For more information, see [Creating an IBM Cloud Object Storage service](../io/#creating-an-ibm-cloud-object-storage-service).
    - Set up credentials for the service. **Remember**: Make sure the environment variables are configured.
 For more information, see [Set up credentials for the service](../io/#setting-up-credentials-for-the-service).
-   - (Optional) Install the Swift CLI client.
-For more information, see [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.bluemix.net/docs/services/ObjectStorage/os_configuring.html).

 **Important**: If you want to compile your application on IBM Cloud, you must unset the `STREAMS_INSTALL` variable before you submit the application to the Streaming Analytics service.